Humany/humany-docs/widgets/webprovisions/accessability.md

 # Accessability
-All Humany widgets using Webprovisions can be configured to increase the accessability.
+All Humany widgets using Webprovisions can be configured to improve the accessability.
 To configure the accessability settings of your widgets, use the accessability configuration API.

 ## In Widget Configuration